What Kind of Shotgun Do I Need for Waterfowl Hunting?

 Shotgun shells are filled with pellets called shot.
 For 150+ years now, this shot has been made from lead.
 But in 1991, the U.S. Fish and Wildlife Service outlawed its use when hunting ducks and geese.

 Today, this means anyone shooting ducks and geese must use non-toxic shot.
 The most common—and cheapest—type of non-tox is steel.
-Tungstens, Hevi-Shot and Bismuth are also options, but they come in fewer varieties and cost three to four times more.
+Tungstens, Hevi-Shot, and Bismuth are also options, but they come in fewer varieties and cost three to four times more.

 Modern pump and semi-automatic shotguns—especially ones made for duck and geese hunting—are made with metals and chokes that can stand up to steel shot (which is harder than lead).

-But if you want to bring older guns into your duck blind, especially vintage over-unders and side by sides, you’ll have to use expensive non-toxic alternatives like Bismuth.
+But if you want to bring older guns into your duck blind, especially vintage over-unders and side-by-sides, you’ll have to use expensive non-toxic alternatives like Bismuth.

-Good For Ducks, Bad For Guns
+Weather That’s Good For Ducks Is Bad For Shotguns

-An old duck-hunter’s saying goes "When the rain’s falling and the wind’s blowing, the ducks are flying".
-Or to put it another way "Bad weather for people is good weather for waterfowl hunting."
+An old duck-hunter’s saying goes, “When the rain’s falling and the wind’s blowing, the ducks are flying.”
+Or to put it another way, “Bad weather for people is good weather for waterfowl hunting.”
 And what’s bad for people is also bad for shotguns.

-So, when you’re shopping for a new duck or goose gun, looks for ones built to shake off lousy weather like a Labrador Retriever.
+So, when you’re shopping for a new duck or goose gun, look for ones built to shake off lousy weather like a Labrador Retriever.
 A lot of new pumps and semi-autos made for waterfowling use synthetic stocks and specially coated metals.
 This makes them less susceptible to moisture and corrosion.
 These guns are easy to strip, too.
 So, at day’s end, you can break them down and clean them up in a flash.

 Shop For Shotguns In The Orvis Gun Room